phalpern/WG21-halpern/task_region_proposal-r2.md

 ## Returning with Unjoined Children

-The _terminally strict_ semantics of the constructs proposed in this paper allow a function to return to the caller while some of its child tasks are still running.
+The _escaping asynchronous children_ feature of the constructs proposed in this paper allow a function to return to the caller while some of its child tasks are still running.
 As in the case of thread switching, this behavior can be surprising to programmers and break programs that rely on functions finishing